Capstone-Projects-2024-Spring/project-intelligest-smart-home/documentation/docs/system-architecture/class-diagram.md

 The OpenCV library will be used to capture images or video frames from a camera connected to the Raspberry Pi.
 These images will then be preprocessed (e.g., resized, normalized) to be compatible with the input requirements of the TensorFlow Lite model.

-The TensorFlow Lite model, which has been trained to recognize ASL gestures.
+The MediaPipe model has been trained to recognize ASL gestures.
 The preprocessed images will be passed to this model to make predictions.

 ### Javascript Custom Lovelace Cards